Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/progress.md

 ### Width

-Boosted provides a handful of [utilities for setting width]({{< docsref "/utilities/sizing" >}}).
+OUDS Web provides a handful of [utilities for setting width]({{< docsref "/utilities/sizing" >}}).
 Depending on your needs, these may help with quickly configuring progress.

 {{< example >}}
 <div class="progress" role="progressbar" aria-label="Basic example" aria-valuenow="75" aria-valuemin="0" aria-valuemax="100">